 Self-care may help improve your mental health at any phase of life, especially when experiencing grief or unease after an infidelity in your relationship.

 A few ways you might practice self-compassion during this time include:

 - Self-soothing by targeting each of your five senses with a relaxation activity

 - Spending time in nature to reflect

-- Partaking in physical activity, such as yoga
+- Partaking in physical activity

 - Eating healthy meals